nkusibob/powerplant-coding-challenge/ReadMe.md

     ]

 ```
-you can keep the same powerplant list and parameter the load and the wind for additional test plan
+you can keep the same powerplant list and parameter the load and the wind for each request
+in other words you have 4 test plan here!
 ```javascript